 The male starts building the nest, a platform of sticks, twigs, and other woody vegetation which he collects from the ground (or breaks right off of the trees).
 Once he has found a mate, the male continues collecting material but passes it to the female, who works it into the nest.
 Some nests are sturdy, while others are flimsy.
 They measure 12–18 inches across and 8–12 inches high.

 Black-crowned Night-Herons nest colonially and behave socially all year long.
 Both males and females vigorously defend feeding and nesting territories, sometimes striking with their bills and grabbing each other’s bills or wings.
 Night-herons are probably monogamous.
 The male advertises for a mate with displays that involve bowing and raising the long plume on his head.
 Both the male and the female incubate the eggs and brood the chicks, greeting each other with calls and raised feathers when switching over duties.
 The young leave the nest at the age of 1 month and move through the vegetation on foot, forming nocturnal flocks in feeding areas.
 They learn to fly when they are 6 weeks old, and then disperse widely.Back to top

 Black-crowned Night-Herons are fairly common, but numbers appear to have slightly decreased between 1966 and 2014, according to the North American Breeding Bird Survey - although their clumped distributions make it hard to estimate trends precisely.
 The North American Waterbird Conservation Plan estimates a population of over 50,000 individuals on the continent, rates them an 13 out of 20 on the Continental Concern Score, and lists them as a Species of Moderate Concern.
 They are not on the 2014 State of the Birds Watch List.Threats include draining and development of their wetland habitat, and reduced water quality due to contaminated runoff.
 They are susceptible to accumulating pollutants such as persistent organochlorine pesticides, PCBs, and heavy metals.
 Colonies of Black-crowned Night-Herons can provide good indications of overall environmental quality, because night-herons forage at the top of food chain, nest in colonies (where they are fairly easy to study), and have a wide distribution.
 They tolerate disturbances such as traffic, so they are especially useful in revealing environmental deterioration in urban environments.
 Back to top

-- Hothem, R.L., B.E.
-Brussee, and W.E.
-Davis, Jr. 2010.
-Black-crowned Night-Heron (Nycticorax nycticorax), The Birds of North America Online (A. Poole, Ed.).
-Cornell Lab of Ornithology, Ithaca, NY.
+Hothem, Roger L., Brianne E. Brussee and William E. Davis Jr. 2010.
+Black-crowned Night-Heron (Nycticorax nycticorax), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.

-North American Bird Conservation Initiative, U.S. Committee.
+North American Bird Conservation Initiative.
 2014.
-State of the Birds 2014 Report.
-U.S. Department of Interior, Washington, DC.
+The State of the Birds 2014 Report.
+US Department of Interior, Washington, DC, USA.